RAF Wrexham: After the RAF

 The airfield was closed and placed on care and maintenance in 1945.
 On 22 October 1959, it was sold to United Gravel Company a subsidiary of Alfred McAlpine.
-In the 1970s quarrying operations commenced in the area and have almost obliterated the site.
+In the 1970s quarrying operations commenced in the area and have almost obliterated the site, though one runway was kept in usable condition and a hangar built for the private use of a Beechcraft Super King Air by Alfred James McAlpine who lived in nearby Marchwiel.
 As recently as 2004, the original runway surface and paint still existed in places.

 The site is also referred to as Borras Airfield, ICAO reference EGCE.
 In 1977 the National Eisteddfod of Wales was held on the airfield.

 In 2005, the Tarmac quarry posted an application to increase quarrying activities.
 As a result of the archaeological report of this application, several of the original structures have been deemed intact, including a Bellman hangar, several gunnery butts, which were brick buildings used for target practice and alignment of fighter weapons.
 There are also several air crash sites in the area, including a Bristol Beaufighter that crashed into a pond.